US Executive Director

 Public Engagement Manager

 Tyler Hazard helps manage Compassion USA's public campaigns and communications, in addition to leading on policy analysis and legislative collaboration within the movement.
 Through campaign content creation, video production, and outreach coordination Tyler aids Compassion USA in educating consumers on food systems and the benefits of plant-based alternatives.
 He holds a B.S. in Animal Science and Psychology and a M.S. in Animals and Public Policy.
-While not working Tyler can be frequently found enjoying the beach with a book or with his feline companion, JJ.
+While not working Tyler can be frequently found enjoying the beach with a book or with his cat, JJ.

 Corporate Compliance Coordinator